- Things to Do

 Built in 1911, this majestic hotel has all the historic charm one could want for a romantic stay.
 With scenic beachfront views, elegant décor reminiscent of its storied past and plenty of amenities (like free bicycle rentals or the award-winning Sunday champagne brunch), you’ll feel a world away at Grand Galvez, whether enjoying time by the pool or walking the hotel’s impressive Hall of History.

 Vacation rental properties abound in Galveston and they offer characteristics as different as those who seek them.
-From historic cottages close to downtown shopping and dining to west-end beachside homes complete with pools, a home of one's own could be just the thing to inject some romance in any relationship!
+From historic cottages near downtown shopping and dining to west-end beachside homes complete with pools, a home of one's own could be just the thing to infuse some romance in any relationship!

 To get the best view of Galveston's extensive collection of historic architecture, take a bicycle tour through the East End Historical District, where ornately painted houses line the streets in Victorian, Greek Revival, Queen Anne and other architectural styles.
 This is a great morning activity to do on your way to breakfast at the neighborhood's favorite mom-and-pop eatery, Sunflower Bakery.
 While in the area, visit the must-see 1892 Bishop’s Palace for a quick photo or an interior tour.
 Either way, it is stunning.

 Tip: Grand Galvez offers complimentary bicycles on property.
 Or, you can rent one from Island Bicycle Co. at 18th and Seawall.

 Along the harbor, historic downtown Galveston’s architecture creates the perfect backdrop for perusing the district’s many boutiques, antique shops, and coastal-inspired art galleries.
 A visit to La King’s Confectionery is always in order (as is indulging in its irresistible chocolates, ice cream, and fresh saltwater taffy).
 Taking a harbor tour boat ride from Pier 21 or enjoying local dining are also enjoyable experiences.